IWantedToBeATranslator/2D-Strip-Packing/README.md

 4. Knapsack 0-1 (not yet)
 5. Split-Fit (done)
 6. Join (done)
-7. Floor Ceiling No Rotation (mostly done, one annoying bug)
+7. Floor Ceiling No Rotation (done)
 8. Sleator (not done)
 9. Burke (not done)